Core Curriculum

 Please refer to information sheet for more details.

-Cluster of Modules for Food Science & Technology
+Cluster Of Courses for Food Science & Technology

 Workload: 2-1-0-3-4